riganti/dotvvm-docs/Pages/concepts/security/recommendations-for-viewmodels.md

 ### Use bind direction

 Another way of "ignoring" client-side changes to the property is to set [bind direction](~/pages/concepts/viewmodels/binding-direction) to `ServerToClient` or `ServerToClientFirstRequest`.
-You can achieve the same behavior by delaring the setter as private.
+You can achieve the same behavior by declaring the setter as private.

 ```CSHARP
 [Bind(Direction.ServerToClientFirstRequest)]